-- The State Secretary will refer the matter formally to the Constitution and Arbitration Committee as a Formal Complaint (subject to authorisation as above). - 8.2 If the initial assessment indicates that the behaviour described in the report constitutes bad behaviour (as defined by evidence provided by the Complainant of at least one of the overt or covert behaviours listed in APPENDIX 1 Identifying Bullying Behaviour) but does not meet the definition of Bullying as defined in section 3, the following steps will be taken: - The Respondent will be provided with a Notification Letter (refer APPENDIX 4 - Respondent Notification Letter scenario 2). - The Complainant will be informed that a Notification Letter has been issued (refer APPENDIX 5 Complainant Update Letter scenario 2). - The Incident Report, Notification Letter and Complainant Update Letter will be kept on file confidentially and securely by the State Secretary. - Further Incident Reports involving the same Complainants or Respondents may trigger a review by the IAT of whether the original Incident Report should be re-assessed. - 8.3 If the initial assessment indicates (1) that the behaviour described in the report does not conform to the conditions outlined in either section 8.1 or section 8.2 but is indicative of interpersonal conflict or similar interpersonal issues, or (2) if there is no evidence of the alleged bad behaviour, the following steps will be taken: - The Complainant will be informed by the State Secretary (refer APPENDIX 5 - Complainant Update Letter scenario 3 & 4). - The Incident Report will be kept securely on file in case of further related incidents. - The Complainant will be recommended to seek the support of the Mediation and Resolution Working Group (MRWG), or referred to another party body, committee or office bearer, as appropriate for the details of the report.
+- The IAT can assist with the compilation of evidence into a Formal Complaint, including assisting with assembling witness statements, but has neither expertise nor capacity to undertake investigations and gather evidence. - The State Secretary will refer the matter formally to the Constitution and Arbitration Committee as a Formal Complaint (subject to authorisation as above). - 8.2 If the initial assessment indicates that the behaviour described in the report constitutes bad behaviour (as defined by evidence provided by the Complainant of at least one of the overt or covert behaviours listed in APPENDIX 1 Identifying Bullying Behaviour) but does not meet the definition of Bullying as defined in Section 3, the following steps will be taken: - The Respondent will be provided with a Notification Letter (refer APPENDIX 4-Respondent Notification Letter scenario 2). - The Complainant will be informed that a Notification Letter has been issued (refer APPENDIX 5 - Complainant Update Letter scenario 2). - The Incident Report, Notification Letter and Complainant Update Letter will be kept on file confidentially and securely by the State Secretary. - Further Incident Reports involving the same Complainants or Respondents may trigger a review by the IAT of whether the original Incident Report should be re-assessed. - 8.3 If the initial assessment indicates (1) that the behaviour described in the report does not conform to the conditions outlined in either section 8.1 or section 8.2 but is indicative of interpersonal conflict or similar interpersonal issues, or (2) if there is no evidence of the alleged bad behaviour, the following steps will be taken: - The Complainant will be informed by the State Secretary (refer APPENDIX 5-Complainant Update Letter scenario 3 & 4). - The Incident Report will be kept securely on file in case of further related incidents. - The Complainant will be recommended to seek the support of the Mediation and Resolution Working Group (MRWG), or referred to another party body, committee or office bearer, as appropriate for the details of the report.